Title 10: Conservation and Development

 (1) Provide or ensure provision of geographic information products and services to Vermont citizens, to local and regional planning organizations, to state government, to the federal government, and to private businesses and industries.

 (2) Develop procedures for access to the VGIS.
-Those procedures shall ensure that VGIS data are readily available for the purposes of chapter 117 of Title 24, as well as for the support of efficient and economical geographic analysis and decision making by government, business, and citizens of Vermont, at a reasonable cost and in reasonable forms.
+Those procedures shall ensure that VGIS data are readily available for the purposes of 24 V.S.A. chapter 117, as well as for the support of efficient and economical geographic analysis and decision making by government, business, and citizens of Vermont, at a reasonable cost and in reasonable forms.